Ricoledan/nix-config/README.md

 Cross-platform Nix flake configuration with Home Manager integration, following best practices for maintainability and security.

+## Core Principles

+1. **Reproducibility First**: Prefer declarative, reproducible configurations over imperative setups
+   - Use Nix for package management when possible
+   - Version-control all configuration
+   - Minimize manual setup steps

+2. **Cross-Platform Compatibility**: Support both macOS and Linux seamlessly
+   - Use conditional logic for platform-specific needs
+   - Document platform differences clearly
+   - Test on both platforms regularly

+3. **Pragmatic Over Pure**: Choose practical solutions when ideal ones are too complex
+   - It's okay to use platform-native tools (like Homebrew) when Nix falls short
+   - Prioritize working solutions over theoretical purity
+   - Document and justify exceptions clearly (see [DECISIONS.md](DECISIONS.md))

+4. **User Experience**: Make the setup process as smooth as possible
+   - Provide clear error messages and guidance
+   - Automate what can be automated
+   - Document manual steps thoroughly

+5. **Maintainability**: Keep the configuration simple and well-documented
+   - Prefer clarity over cleverness
+   - Document the "why" not just the "what"
+   - Regular cleanup of unused components

 ## Features

 - **Cross-platform**: Works seamlessly on macOS (aarch64) and Linux (x86_64)